hack4impact-upenn/project-descriptions/README.md

 # Hack4Impact Member Bios

-This repository contains basic information about Hack4Impact members that will be displayed on the [organization website](http://hack4impact.org/about/team/) (or will be soon!).
+This repository contains basic information about Hack4Impact projects that will be displayed on the [organization website](http://hack4impact.org/about/team/) (or will be soon!).